 Remove your wallpaper from the wall, but keep all the tape adhered along the seams so they don’t come apart and cut out your circle with scissors.

-It’s finally time to hang the wallpaper and because I used removable and not the paste type, this step took maybe 15 minutes total.
+It’s finally time to hang the circle wallpaper and because I used removable and not the paste type, this step took maybe 15 minutes total.
 Yay for quick wins!

 Find your centerline pencil mark at the top of your circle and be sure to mark the exact center of your center piece of wallpaper.
 Make sure to match those two lines up.
 Then VERY gentle tap the first few inches of wallpaper down to stick to the wall.